Open-Models-Startup/docs-vite/docs/guides/user-guide/getting-started.md

 ---
 title: &title Getting started
-description: &description This page outlines how you can start using our StackBlitz editor.
+description: &description This page outlines how you can start using our OpenModels editor.
 head:
   - ['meta', {property: 'og:title', content: *title}]
-  - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/getting-started.png'}]
+  - ['meta', {property: 'og:image', content: 'https://openmodels.wiki/img/og/getting-started.png'}]
   - ['meta', {name: 'twitter:title', content: *title}]
   - ['meta', {name: 'twitter:description', content: *description}]
 ---

 # {{ $frontmatter.title }}

-This page outlines how you can use StackBlitz to create quick demos or bug reproductions in StackBlitz classic editor or to open a GitHub repository in Codeflow IDE.
+This page outlines how you can use OpenModels to create quick demos or bug reproductions in OpenModels classic editor or to open a GitHub repository in Codeflow IDE.

 If you wish to immediately embed your project on your page check a page on manual [embeds](/guides/integration/embedding) and [SDK embeds](/platform/api/javascript-sdk).
 If you wish to learn how to import your project from GitHub, check the page on [importing projects](/guides/user-guide/importing-projects).

 ## Picking a starter project

-To start coding, navigate to the [StackBlitz homepage](https://stackblitz.com/).
+To start coding, navigate to the [OpenModels homepage](https://openmodels.wiki/).
 If you are not logged in, scroll down a bit to find a list of starter projects to choose from:

 ![Available project starters](./assets/project-starters-public.png)